sandrock/SrkToolkit/README.md

 SrkToolkit
 ==========

-Here goes another set of libraries to help out.
+Here goes another set of libraries to help out: SandRock's toolkit.
 Separated into a few assemblies to avoid loading too much stuff in your app.

 License: Apache License Version 2.0